Below are some useful facts about eating disorders in men including the prevalence, age of onset and the common risk

 Health statistics usually refer to two types of data – Incidence: the number of new cases in any given period; and prevalence: the total number of new cases existing at any one time.
 Since eating disorders can endure for several years, prevalence figures are significantly higher than incidence figures.
 However those who don’t seek help and those who are seriously ill may not be in treatment services and won’t be in the statistics.

 In 2007 the NHS Information Centre carried out a snapshot survey of people in England over the age of 16.
 It found that an alarming 6.4 per cent of adults had a problem with food, a figure much higher than previously thought.
 A quarter of this figure was men suggesting a possible increase in the number of males affected.

-Recent reports from the Royal College of Practitioners has indicated a 66 per cent rise of male hospital admissions.
+Recent reports from the Royal College of Practitioners in 2010 indicated a 66 per cent rise of male hospital admissions.
 However it is thought this new figure could still be the tip of the iceberg.

 Age of onset

 Males of any age can develop an eating disorder but they are most likely to begin between 14 and 25 – it is not unusual to have an eating disorder in middle age.
 This increased likelihood could have something to do with transitions.